 AEMO manages electricity disruptions in the National Electricity Market, which is the electricity market spanning the east coast of Australia.

 - leading or participating in COAG Energy Council and industry-led energy emergency management forums

 - contributing to whole of Australian Government initiatives to support state and territory governments, where the response required exceeds jurisdictional resources and response on matters outside of state and territory responsibilities

 - response to matters outside of state and territory responsibilities

-The Department of the Environment and Energy also supports the Australian Government’s response to a national liquid fuel emergency where the Australian Government has powers and obligations conferred through the Liquid Fuels Emergency Act 1984.
+The Department of Industry, Science, Energy and Resources also supports the Australian Government’s response to a national liquid fuel emergency where the Australian Government has powers and obligations conferred through the Liquid Fuels Emergency Act 1984.